 This term refers to seafood or game-meat products with less than 10g total fat, 4.5 grams saturated fat, and 95 mg cholesterol per RACC.

 Foods bearing this label meet the low standard for fat and saturated fat, have 480 mg or less of sodium, and are low in cholesterol.
 They should also have at least 10 percent of the RDV for such beneficial nutrients as vitamins A and C, iron, calcium, protein, and fiber.
-Check out these foods that are even healthier than you thought.

 This is the most controversial word on food labels.
 The FDA solicited suggestions and considered comments about how to define natural for years but could not reach a consensus.
 The term still has no official definition.
-Here are some ways you’ve been reading food labels all wrong.